-As a couple, there are four stages to dealing with emotional baggage.
-Perhaps through your dating relationship, you’ve already starting working on some of your baggage together.
-If you haven’t yet, we strongly encourage you to talk through this process with your fiancé, because everything comes out after the vows are said, and the marriage will be stronger if you enter in together as a united front, supporting each other through all the good and bad.
+As a couple, there are four stages in dealing with emotional baggage.
+Perhaps through your dating relationship, you’ve already started working on some of your baggage together.
+If you haven’t yet, we encourage you to go through this process with your fiancé, because everything comes out after the vows are said.
+Your marriage will be stronger if you join together as a united front, supporting each other through all the good and bad.

 Step 1.
-Identify Your Baggage Some individuals are more self-aware than others and can list out their major struggles and baggage, but others find it more comfortable to ignore those difficulties in the pursuit of positivity.
+Identify Your Baggage Some individuals are more self-aware than others and can list out their major struggles and baggage, but others prefer to ignore those difficulties in the pursuit of positivity.
 As much as we hate to admit it, ignoring our issues doesn’t make them go away, and identifying our baggage allows more openness and honesty within ourselves and our relationships.
 Recognizing that you can’t change your past is the first step to acceptance and growth.

 Are you holding on to sad or difficult memories that replay in your head often?
 Are they a point of unforgiveness?
 Do you find yourself overreacting to situations?
 Are there certain criticisms that affect you more than others?
 Review the list of major baggage types above to see if any stand out to you, and work through them.

-Step 2: Unpack the Baggage Together Identifying our baggage may feel like a cruel and unusual punishment, and the idea of sharing that information with another soul can seem near impossible, but remember that the goal is to draw near to the person with whom you plan to spend your life.
+Step 2: Unpack the Baggage Together Identifying our baggage may feel like a cruel and unusual punishment, and the idea of sharing that information with another soul can seem near impossible.
+But remember, the goal is to draw closer to the person you’re planning to spend your life with.
 It’s normal to put our best foot forward when getting to know someone during the dating stage, but things are about to get much more serious.
-Exploring the challenges, struggles and fear that have shaped you is the best way to prepare your relationship for a healthy future.
+Exploring the challenges, struggles, and fears that have shaped you is the best way to prepare your relationship for a healthy future.

-Step 3: Figure Out What Needs to be Worked Through The purpose of disclosing your baggage to your fiancé is with the intention of ensuring that the baggage doesn’t harm the marriage, so simply having the conversation about what you’re carrying isn’t enough.
+Step 3: Figure Out What Needs to be Worked Through Disclosing your baggage to your fiancé helps ensure that the baggage doesn’t harm your marriage, so simply having a conversation about what you’re carrying isn’t enough.
 Figure out what has the potential to harm the relationship, and begin working through those items together.
 If unforgiveness is hurting one of you, support your fiancé in finding a way to forgive the person who did them wrong in the past.
 Explore ways to heal the hurt, break down the walls, and shine light on the ghosts.
 Nothing is as scary when it’s brought into the light, and with intentionality, those ghosts won’t have the opportunity to sneak up and damage the marriage.

 This is a great time to bring in outside resources.
-Never believe the lie that you must work through everything as a couple without outside help – having a mentor couple, close mutual friend, family member or a counselor to come beside you shows great strength and intentionality as a couple.
 If something feels too big for the two of you to handle, ask for help.
+Never believe the lie that you should work through everything as a couple without outside help – asking a mentor couple, close mutual friend, family member or a counselor to come beside you shows great strength and intentionality as a couple.

 Step 4: Carry the Baggage Together Baggage can be heavy, but working together can lighten the burden.
 Strong marriages thrive when working together toward a common goal.
 Sometimes the goal is to throw away some of the baggage through healthy resolution, while other times, the goal is to respect the filter that the baggage has created in your spouse’s life.
 Being sensitive to triggers that remind your partner of their baggage is a loving way to support your spouse.
 Remember that if you take care of each other, you’ll rarely have to worry about yourself.